 - If a nominal gift is a chance to receive one large gift or a communal experience (e.g., a concert, raffle, drawing), the total fair market value must not exceed the nominal per person value based on anticipated attendance.
 For example, if 10 people are expected to attend an event, the nominal gift may not be worth more than \$150 (\$15 for each of the 10 anticipated attendees).
-Anticipated attendance must be based on venue size, response rate, and/or advertisement circulation. - Nominal gifts may not be in the form of cash or other monetary rebates even if their worth is \$15 or less.
+Anticipated attendance must be based on venue size, response rate, and/or advertisement circulation. - Nominal gifts must be offered to similarly situated beneficiaries without discrimination and without regard to whether the beneficiary enrolls in a plan. - · Nominal gifts may not be in the form of cash, including cash-equivalents, or other monetary rebates. - CMS is adopting OIG's interpretation of cash equivalents.
+OIG has interpreted the term "cash equivalents" to encompass items convertible to cash (such as a check) or items that can be used like cash (such as a general-purpose debit card, but not a gift card that can be redeemed only for certain categories of items or services, like a fuel-only gift card redeemable at gas stations). - CMS's interpretation of "cash equivalents" for the purposes of this regulation mirrors OIG's interpretation subject to the following, additional guidance.